Aman-mania/Truxie/Readme.md

 - Issue : Cannot connect to ULIP simulator
 - Solution : Verify the simulator container is running on port 8123

-# Docker initialization and Setup:
+# C) Docker initialization and Setup:

 ## Prerequisites (Overall)
 - Docker Desktop for Windows installed and running